 (1) SNC-Lavalin has elected to present a consolidated statement of cash flows that includes an analysis of all cash flows in total - i.e. including both continuing and discontinued operations; amounts related to discontinued operations by operating, investing and financing activities are disclosed in Note 6A.

-&lt;sup>(2) Effective January 1, 2021, the Company combined "Interest paid from PS&PM" and "Interest paid from Capital investments", both presented in operating activities, into "Interest paid", also in operating activities, in the consolidated statements of cash flows.
-The Company has re-presented the comparative figures accordingly.
+Effective January 1, 2022, the Company decided to present "Depreciation and amortization" separately from "Other reconciling items", both presented in operating activities in the consolidated statements of cash flows.
+The Company has restated the comparative figures accordingly.